Mediation, Arbitration, and personal Counsel

 Step away from the fire!

-However confident, as the prospect of trial approaches, it is easy to wonder how you got here in the first place, and really contemplate the risks involved.
+However confident, as the trial approaches, it is easy to wonder how you got here in the first place, and really contemplate the risks involved.

 Mediation and arbitration are more relaxed than litigation.
 In mediation, the parties may come to find complete resolution on documented amicable terms without the adversarial format of courtroom litigation.